First full, actual week of work and classes after my 17-day Christmas break, and boy am I looking forward to the next Christmas break already!

 Our school formally announced that this semester was going to remain online until at least Feb 28th, which is just after our university’s Reading Week on Feb 22-25.
 It was formerly slated to be online at least until January 23rd, but the add-drop deadline for courses was January 18th, so some students were complaining about the uncertainty there since they wanted to know whether the rest of the semester would be online or not before they decided on whether they would keep their in-person-but-online courses or not.
 Oddly, the school “remedied” this by extending the online mandate by another month, and it’s probably going to be even further, but they left the add course deadline as Jan 18th and “extended” the drop course deadline to..
 Jan 21st, which seems completely pointless to me, but whatever.
 I’m not dropping my course anyway, though I haven’t paid either as I’m still waiting for my boss at work to approve my tuition remission, and he was away from work part of this week for a family emergency.

 Still, the meeting itself has been fine, although it usually transitions into a social half-hour after everyone runs out of work stuff to talk about about halfway through, and that’s a little annoying because it feels like a waste of time (some of the more introverted members of our former team just leave the room, I’ve noticed).
 I do understand the need for it though, to help this new team bond together, so I’m giving it a chance.
 My boss’s time is crushed from now having to manage twice the number of people and problems he did before though.
-And as mentioned earlier, he was away on Thursday and Friday this week due to a family emergency to do with his dad being in the hospital.
+And as mentioned earlier, he was away on Thursday and Friday this week due to a family emergency.

 The cold weather streak broke early this week on Monday!
 I could finally go out again.